 When you use the Progressive LightmapperA tool in Unity that bakes lightmaps according to the arrangement of lights and geometry in your scene.
 More info

 See in Glossary, the system only bakes the direct lighting, and the LOD system relies on Light ProbesLight probes store information about how light passes through space in your scene.
 A collection of light probes arranged within a given space can improve lighting on moving objects and static LOD scenery within that space.
 More info

 See in Glossary to sample indirect lighting.

 To set up LOD models correctly for baked lighting, mark the LOD GameObjects as Contribute GI.
 To do this, select the GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

-See in Glossary as Lightmap Static.
+See in Glossary as Contribute GI.
 To do this, select the GameObject, and at the top of the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 See in Glossary window, select the drop-down menu next to the Static checkbox: